kallehed/CudaLife/README.md

 ### FACTS TO USE

 - with raylib and a 2048x2048 canvas with no optimizations and NO CELL TRANSFORMING - getting 36 FPS, while 290 fps at -O3
+- with glfw + OpenGL + copying CUDA data to SSBO with floats for cells, indexed in fragment shader and a 2048x2048 canvas with no optimizations and NO CELL TRANSFORMING - getting 120 FPS, while 350 fps at -O3